AlvinSenWu/QRHunter/README.md

 * To enter your API Key:
 * In local.properties, Enter the following line:
 * MAPS_API_KEY = yourgeneratedcode
+* Email aswu@ualberta.ca for a API key to run in android studio
 * Have fun with the app!

 ### Notable Features